 Rennet Casein is a specialised milk phosphoprotein isolated from skim milk through enzymatic coagulation by rennet (a complex of enzymes, primarily chymosin), a process typically conducted near neutral pH.
 This precipitation method distinguishes r-casein from acid casein by preserving the natural calcium phosphate mineral matrix within the protein micelle structure.
 Rennet casein's distinctive chemical composition provides superior melt, elasticity, and binding capabilities, making it a functional cornerstone for structured food applications.
 The high retention of mineral content grants it superior thermoplasticity, a property foundational for its use in non-food polymer manufacturing.
 Commonly referred to as 'enzymatic casein', ‘plaque protein’ by rennet casein suppliers & manufacturers.
-We are the leading rennet casein supplier worldwide with reliable lead times and global supply capability.
+We are globally established nutraceutical suppliers, from sourcing to manufacturing scaling, through comprehensive regulatory documentation (CoA), manufacturing compliances, traceability, and consistent worldwide supply capabilities, ensuring reliable lead times and quality assurance across all grades.

 Chemical Properties & Specifications